Isaac Featherston: The Taranaki Wars

 When war broke out in 1860, Featherston criticised the Government's handling of events, and lent his influence to tribal peacemaking and keeping much of Wellington Province out of the conflict.
 During the Second Taranaki War (1863–1866), Featherston raised auxiliaries of Māori, but they refused to fight unless he himself led them.
 Despite suffering from tuberculosis and at times being unable to sit on his horse, he indeed led them and accompanied Major General Trevor Chute on his west coast campaign and march to Mount Egmont.
 He led a Māori contingent in several engagements, notably at Otapawa, and later alongside Gustavus von Tempsky.

 This saga gave rise to the Featherston legend: he was described leading his men into battle "in his dressing gown, with a cigar in his mouth, having no weapon whatever with which to defend himself".
 He was subsequently awarded the New Zealand Cross for bravery.

 Wakefield–Featherston duel

 A duel on 24 March 1847 was fought in Wellington between Colonel William Wakefield and Featherston over a newspaper editorial of Featherston on the New Zealand Company land policy which questioned Wakefield's honesty.
 Featherston fired and missed.
 Then Wakefield fired into the air, saying he would not shoot a man with seven daughters.

 Legacy

 In his many escapades Featherston had acquired great mana.
 He also left a political legacy in his eight daughters.
 They included: Laetitia, who married James Menzies; Kate, who married John Cargill; Frances, who married William FitzGerald (son of James FitzGerald); Alice, who married Sir Charles Johnston; and Octavia, who married Alfred Newman.

-He was described as a complex and resolute figure, awed by his peers; yet also quiet with a soft, well-spoken voice, very genial and fond of a joke.
+He was described as 'a quiet man with a soft voice, who appreciated a joke.'

 The town of Featherston in the Wairarapa is named after him, as are Featherston Street in Wellington and Featherston Street in Palmerston North.